-Florida is the perfect destination for a driving holiday in the USA and by travelling along the Sunshine State’s highways you will be able to enjoy the freedom of the open road.
+Florida is the perfect destination for a road trip holiday in the USA and by travelling along the Sunshine State’s highways you will be able to enjoy the freedom of the open road.
 Book some car hire in advance before you jet off, to avoid the crazy prices in the airport terminals, gather your suitcases and off you go!

 Starting from the western part of the state and ending in Key West in the south, you can take in a number of stunning attractions, including captivating views of Escambia Bay, the highest point of the Florida coastline.
 To get here you will need to be on the Pensacola Scenic Bluffs Highway section of Highway 90.
 At just 11 miles, this stretch of road will not take very long to drive but there will be plenty to pique your interest along the way.
 Beautiful oak trees and magnolias can be seen from the window of your car and as your drive over the bridge spanning the Bayou Texar stretch of water, you will ascend slowly until the stunning bay is at your feet.